moikas-code/live_moikas/IMPROVEMENT_CHECKLIST.md

 ## Polish & Branding
 - [ ] Add a favicon and logo for branding
-- [ ] Use a custom color palette that matches branding
+- [ ] Use a custom color palette that matches branding (purple,black,gold,green)
 - [ ] Add subtle animations for card hover, button clicks, and theme changes